 Click on Gabe's picture to hear him play the Can Can on his trumpet.

 Researchers have found that learning to play a musical instrument can enhance verbal memory, spatial reasoning and literacy skills.
 Playing an instrument makes you use both sides of your brain, which strengthens memory power.

 Unless you're an out-of-this-world child prodigy, learning to pay an instrument isn't a skill you can master overnight.
 Leanring music takes time and effort, and helps children understand that if they want to be good at something, they'll need to put in the hours and organise their time effectively.

 Practising and perfecting a piece of music does wonders for the creative side of your brain.
 Not matter how much a composer annotates their composition, they cannot fully express how a peice of music should be played.
 So it is up to the player to put their own stamp on a piece, to inject some of their personality into the music.

 We can harp on about all the scientifically accurate benefits to learning a musical instrument - but what matters most is that it's enjoyable for the player.
 While other hobbies like watching TV or flicking through social media are passive, playing music actively engages and stimulates the brain, making you feel happy and occupied.

 Here's a track to make you Happy!
 It was recorded during October and November 2020 as part of our virtual music enrichment offering.
 There are about 100 Ark Pioneer Academy students singing, including most of 7 Mandela, 7 Turing and 7 Gandhi.
 Soloists inlcude: Year 7 - Shannon, Scarlett, Andrea, Mehmet and Sheerin and in Year 8 - Leana, Asha, Caylie and Kaelan on trombone!

-If you would like to start learning an instrument, then please contact firstname.lastname@example.org for an application form
+If you would like to start learning an instrument, please print off and complete the attached application form and return it to J.firstname.lastname@example.org or to the office